mvysny/mvysny.github.io/_posts/2024-12-10-apple-rant.md

 loop and if an app doesn't play nicely, everything just bloody freezes.
 The only thing that works is to right-click the app icon and select "Kill" - the option doesn't show by default and feels like the kill switch is hacked on top of MacOS Dock bar.

+Also, the tilde key.
+With Linux, it doesn't matter what symbol is on the keyboard key;
+you can activate the US layout which puts the tilde character under ESC.
-Also, the `~` key.
-It was on this particular fucking spot since the Jesus Fucking Christ invented keyboard 2000 years ago: top-left spot just below ESC.
-In all but the US layouts, Apple moves it downwards next to Shift, and there's no bloody software keyboard layout that moves tilde back up!
-I actually had to download some [crazy software](https://software.sil.org/ukelele/) written by some third-party dude, to create my own keyboard layout, only to move the Tilde key to where it belongs.
+Not with Apple.
+If you don't get the Mac with the US physical layout, the tilde key is moved downwards next to the left shift, and no matter which keyboard layout I select in the settings, I can not remap the key elsewhere.
+I actually had to download some [crazy software](https://software.sil.org/ukelele/) written by some third-party dude, to create my own keyboard layout, only to move the Tilde key to where I'm used to.
 WTF?
+Sure, get a Mac with the US keyboard you might say, but in the US layout, the ENTER key occupies only one row of keys and that annoys me to no end.
+AARGH I'll have to get used to the small ENTER key since the tilde position is pretty much hardwired in my brain already.

 I mean, many things are done in the right way, but there are some huge gaping bloody obvious usability issues, Jobs must be rotating in his grave like a turbine.